Sentier Du Dolmen Les CarsSentier Du Dolmen Les Cars

 Châlus

-15.7 km – 4h00 – Difficult The Pinélous circuit takes you on a hike through the heart of the Châlus countryside, discovering charming little hamlets and the Limousin bocage on little sunken paths.
+The Pinélous circuit takes you on a hike through the heart of the Châlus countryside, discovering charming little hamlets and the Limousin bocage on little sunken paths.
 You’ll be able to enjoy several viewpoints over Châlus and the Châlus-Chabrol castle.
-Along the way, you’ll take in a small section of the Voie Verte des Hauts de Tardoire, cross the Pinélous forest massif, and discover the charming church of Lageyrat, listed as a Monument Historique.e Monument Historique, whose inverted hull frame and nave floor paved with remarkable funerary slabs are well worth a visit.
+Along the way, you’ll take a small section of the Voie Verte des Hauts de Tardoire, cross the Pinélous forest massif, and discover the charming church of Lageyrat, listed as a Monument Historique (Historic monument), whose inverted hull frame and nave floor paved with remarkable funerary slabs are well worth a visit.
 A great hike combining nature 🍃 and heritage 🏰 !

 The shepherdess trail